Sengoku Basara: Sengoku Basara (Devil Kings)

-Sengoku Basara (戦国BASARA) is the first game in the series and was released in Japan on July 21, 2005, for the PS2 as a hack and slash, action game developed by Capcom.
+Sengoku Basara (戦国BASARA) is the first game in the series and was released in Japan on July 21, 2005, for the PS2 as a hack and slash, action game developed and published by Capcom.
 Devil Kings, an English-language version of the game, featured altered gameplay and a completely different, supposedly more western audience-oriented dark fantasy story with original characters.
 It was never used again due to the negative response the localization received from critics, fans, and players.

 Sengoku Basara 2

 Sengoku Basara 2 (戦国BASARA2) is a sequel to the original Sengoku Basara, and it was released in Japan for the PS2 on July 27, 2006.
 The game was ported to the Wii in 2007 as part of the Sengoku Basara 2 Heroes: Double Pack.
 An expansion titled Sengoku Basara 2 Heroes was released in 2007.
 The game marks the series' first anniversary and is considered to have started the "Sengoku Boom" throughout Japan.
 The Sengoku Boom sparked a renewed interest in the history of Japan (mainly the Sengoku period of feudal Japan, hence the name) where people in Japan went to museums, castles, and battlefields to learn more about the real life history of the various Sengoku Basara characters, buy merchandise related to the game series and the Sengoku period, and buy video games set during the Sengoku period.